-If a student is taking ESL, Upgrading, Integrated Training or a Professional Program that earns the individual a certificate or diploma, the student may be eligible for grant funding through Alberta Works.
-Tuition, books and supplies, as well as living allowance may be available for an eligible learner.
-To be eligible for a living allowance the student must be coming to school full-time.
-Grant funding is available to Employment Insurance (EI) recipients, as well as to people who do not qualify for EI benefits.
-Part-time training support is available to eligible individuals through the Skills Investment Bursary for up to $5,000 per year.
+If you are taking ESL, Upgrading, or a Professional Program that earns you a certificate or diploma, you may be eligible for grant funding through Alberta Works.
+Tuition, books and supplies, and living allowance may be available if you qualify as an eligible learner.
+To be eligible you must be coming to school full-time.
+Grant funding is available to Employment Insurance (EI) recipients, as well as, to people who do not qualify for EI benefits.
+Part-time training support is available through Alberta Employment and Immigration bursaries.

 Other Sources of Financial Assistance

-Grants to assist with educational costs and living expenses may be available from such agencies as: Alberta Human Services, Alberta Works, Indian Affairs, and the Workers’ Compensation Board.
+Grants to assist with educational costs and living expenses may be available from such agencies as: Alberta Employment, Immigration, and Industry; Alberta Works; Indian Affairs; and the Workers’ Compensation Board.
 Other public agencies and First Nation Education Boards may also be approached for advice and assistance.

-It is the student’s responsibility to contact any sponsoring agency well in advance of starting a program of studies, as funding applications can take several months to obtain approval for sponsorship.
+It is your responsibility to contact any sponsoring agency well in advance of commencing your program of studies, as funding applications can take several months to obtain approval for sponsorship.

 Some agencies do not cover such costs as books, supplies and tuition deposits.
-If there is a living allowance, the student should ensure it is enough to meet monthly expenses.
-If not, the student may have to apply for other funding to cover the difference.
+If you will be receiving a living allowance, ensure it is enough to meet your monthly expenses.
+If not, you may have to apply for other funding to cover the difference.

-Once a student has been approved for a training grant, please note that it can take up to 8 weeks to receive funds.
-Students need to be prepared to cover all immediate costs such as accommodation, food, books, supplies, spending money and residence security deposit at the time of registration.
+If you are approved for a training grant, please note that it can take 5 or 6 weeks after you begin classes before you receive any living allowance, so be prepared to cover all your immediate costs such as accommodation, food, books, supplies, spending money and residence security deposit at the time of registration.

 Have You Considered A Lending Institution?